CEDStandards/CEDS-IDS/.github/ISSUE_TEMPLATE/CEDS Integrated Data Store and Data Warehouse Use Case.md

 ---
 name: CEDS Integrated Data Store and Data Warehouse Use Case
-about: 'Suggest additions or edits to Integrated Data Store or Data Warehouse'
+about: Suggest additions or edits to Integrated Data Store or Data Warehouse
 title: ''
 labels: ''
 assignees: ''